 Melatonin is a scheduled medicine.
 It is not only being used as a natural remedy for sleep issues.
-We are looking into the reasons why and finding out Melatonin’s other uses.
-Having your day becoming night and your hours all mixed up messes with your sleep patterns.
-Your natural production of Melatonin directly relates to light and the day’s cycle into night.
-But when you take a supplement, it kicks into action whatever the time of day.
+We are looking into the reasons why and finding out melatonin’s other uses.
+Having your day become night and your hours all mixed up messes with your sleep patterns.
+Your natural production of Melatonin directly relates to light and the day’s cycle into the night.
+But when you take a supplement, it kicks into action whatever time of day.
 That’s why it’s the perfect solution to jet lag.

 Does Melatonin Stimulate Your Body’s Natural Ability To Produce It?

 Largely unregulated for years, melatonin has also been the go-to natural solution for sleep-onset insomnia (difficulty falling asleep).
 But dosage is important – without regulation, you could be taking too much or too little.
 The problem with taking too much is that it could cause your body to stop producing melatonin.
 Which in turn could cause you to develop a sleep disorder.